sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 = Additional Features to Explore: =

-* **WooCommerce Import Export Plugin:** These plugins often offer two-way functionality, allowing you to import and export your WooCommerce products for backups or data transfer.
+* **Import and Export to WooCommerce Plugin:** These plugins often offer two-way functionality, allowing you to import and export your WooCommerce products for backups or data transfer.

 By leveraging product import with our addon plugin, you can save time, ensure data accuracy, streamline product management, and boost store efficiency.

-= WordPress Multilingual Content Import Export =
+= Import/Export WordPress Multilingual Content =
 Do you have a multilingual website or plan to expand your reach to new audiences?
 Then you are in the right place.
-Our csv import plugin is highly compatible with popular multilingual plugins like WPML and Polylang lets you import and export your content in multiple languages.
+Our csv importer plugin is highly compatible with popular multilingual plugins like WPML and Polylang lets you import and export your content in multiple languages.

 * **Effortlessly migrate existing multilingual content:** Moving your website or bringing content from another platform?
 Import your content in all languages with a few clicks.
 * **Maintain a seamless workflow:** Easily create and manage your multilingual content in one place.